Methods Lab for Systemic Co-Design

 Who is leading this?

 This program is delivered by Dr Emma Blomkamp, who brings extensive experience in co-design facilitation and capability building, creating safe and engaging spaces for practitioner development.
 We also invite special guests with deep experience on relevant topics to deliver custom content and activities, especially for this cohort.
+This includes exclusive pre-recorded content from Seanna Davidson and Zenaida Beatson, with live facilitators to be confirmed.

 Is this course for me?